 In her role as an EVA BC Project Lead, Perminder brings her enthusiasm and expertise to supporting the development of the SHARP Workplace Sexual Harassment Program and to working with the EVA BC team.

-Ninu has held numerous leadership roles in her career, including as Board President at both the Women’s Research Centre and at Battered Women’s Support Services.
+Ninu has held numerous leadership positions in her career, including as Board President at both the Women’s Research Centre and the Battered Women’s Support Services.
 Ninu was one of the founding members of the Punjabi Women’s Association and of the South Asian Community Coalition Against Youth Violence.
 She also co-chaired the Ending Relationship Abuse Society of BC.

-While at MOSAIC for nearly 30 years, Ninu served as a member of the Executive Leadership Team in addition to her work in the community, such as leading the Surrey Organizing Against Racism and Hate Network to facilitate dialogue to establish best practices, raise public awareness about racism and hate activities, and develop response strategies to address these incidents in Surrey.
+During nearly 30 years at MOSAIC, Ninu served as a member of the Executive Leadership Team in addition to her work in the community, such as leading the Surrey Organizing Against Racism and Hate Network to facilitate dialogue to establish best practices, raise public awareness about racism and hate activities, and develop response strategies to address these issues in Surrey.

-With an academic background in Economics and Counselling Psychology, Ninu has worked as a researcher and consultant on projects with a community-based action focus.
-She has facilitated training in anti-violence and anti-racism across North America and the globe, recognized as a leader and visionary in the field.
-As well, she has consulted with various women’s groups and community organizations regarding issues of equity, diversity, and inclusion.
+With an academic background in economics and counselling psychology, Ninu has worked as a researcher and consultant on projects with a community-based action focus.
+She has facilitated training in anti-violence and anti-racism across the world, and is recognized as a leader and visionary in the field.
+As well, she has consulted with various women’s groups and community organizations about issues of equity, diversity, and inclusion.

 On a personal note, Ninu enjoys hiking, yoga, meditation, and sharing vegetables from her garden with neighbours.
-Born in India and having moved to Canada at age ten, she says she embraces her role of “walking in two cultures” within Surrey’s South Asian community.
+Born in India, she moved to Canada at age ten and says she embraces her role of “walking in two cultures” within Surrey’s South Asian community.

 Jennifer is Supervising Lawyer and Project Manager for CLAS’s SHARP Workplaces.
 She established the SHARP Workplaces legal clinic in 2020.
 Jennifer provides legal advice and delivers education and training on workplace sexual harassment.